More Love (album): Content

 "More Love" and "Dream High" were both featured on the soundtrack to the 1995 film Gordy, in which Stone starred.

+"Little Sister’s Blue Jeans" was later covered by Canadian country music artist Chris Cummings on his 1996 debut album Somewhere Inside, as well as the 1998 self-titled re-release.

 Stone produced nine of the ten songs with James Stroud.
 The last song, "Dream High", was produced by Stroud along with Tom Bahler and Bruce Swedien.

 Critical reception

 Tom Roland of New Country magazine rated the album two stars out of five.
 His review criticized the album for "continu[ing] to mine the drippy side of Stone" through "manipulative" ballads, but cited "Addicted to a Dollar" and "Love, You Took Me by Surprise" as being "tougher" than Stone's previous works.